 Feasting in Italy - 2015

 We’ve been in Italy for just over two weeks, and it’s been cold, rainy, cold, snowy, cold, and did I say cold?
-But there was only one day, in Orvieto, that we got out and just couldn’t take the below freezing temperatures and 25+mph (40+kph) winds.
-It was so cold Jeannie wouldn’t/couldn’t even window shop.
-But the last two days it has been beautiful, though still a little chilly.
-We have visited some incredible towns.
+We visited some incredible towns.
 Some we have never been to, but several we bicycled through many years ago when we did our own tour of Italy.
-This time we…
+This time we are driving and walking.

 A Neighborhood Walk - 2015